koushiroue/encarva/C-Ideation.md

 _ is sleeping
 Chamber level

+Vibrations through Lighthouse

+Keeper picks up his binoculars
+Keeper looks at the window outside (?)

+Unaware of his surrounding, Wave of

 ### Act 2
 #### Initing Incident
 _ is getting blasted away
 Lighthouse Warning System
 Gets up and walks the stairway

 Door is frozen, requires (PUSH / PULL)
 Enters the middle level